Mayooran1987/mixingsimulation/README.md

 # mixingsimulation

-The goal of mixingsimulation is to develop simulated results and comparing graphical displays for different mixing plans.
-Also, description of this package functions is available at <https://mayooran1987.github.io/mixingsimulation/reference/index.html>.
+The goal of mixingsimulation is to develop simulated results and comparing graphical displays for different mixing plans.(to be finished later on)

 ## Installation